wordpress-mobile/release-toolkit-gutenberg-mobile/cli/Releasing.md

 ### When

-Whenever a build is needed for testing (usually a few days prior to a Regular release)
+Whenever a build is needed for testing (usually a few days prior to a Regular release).

 ### Branches